-The annual dues are forty-five Dollars ($45.00) at this time.
-New members will receive a membership card, NAPWDA patch, copy of the Bylaws and Certification Rules and other periodic publications (NAPWDA Magazine 3 times per year) as they become available.
-Each year a member renews his/her membership, they will receive a new membership card.
+The annual dues are fifty dollars ($50.00) at this time.
+New members will receive a membership card, NAPWDA patch, copy of the Bylaws and Certification Rules and other periodic publications (NAPWDA Magazine) as they become available.
+Each January, when a member renews his/her membership, they will receive a new membership card.

-Regular Members - Full initial membership in this association shall be open to any active law enforcement officer, military police, federal, state, county, municipal or correction officer who is a canine handler, trainer, canine administrator or person who was a law enforcement canine officer and is now employed full time as a canine trainer or handler for a recognized law enforcement agency.
+Regular Members: Full initial membership in this association shall be open to any active law enforcement officer, military police, federal, state, county, municipal or correction officer who is a canine handler, trainer, canine administrator or person who was a law enforcement canine officer and is now employed full time as a canine trainer or handler for a recognized law enforcement agency.
 Full membership shall also be open to any retired (vested or collecting a pension) law enforcement officer, military police, federal, state, county, municipal or correction officer who was a canine handler, trainer or canine administrator at the time of retirement.
 Regular NAPWDA members who are current in their dues at the time they leave their canine unit and remain a law enforcement officer are still eligible to be a Regular member so long as they remain active in NAPWDA and current in their dues.
-All regular members will be ineligible to vote at the first Executive Committee election following their membership acceptance.
+All Regular members will be ineligible to vote at the first Executive Committee election following their membership acceptance.
 If a law enforcement agency pays for the member's membership dues, the agency has the right to reassign that membership to another person anytime during that dues period.
-The change in membership by the law enforcement agency must be in writing to the membership chairperson.
-The written change will include the current member's complete information and the new replacement person's complete information on a NAPWDA membership application.
-Accredited NAPWDA Master Trainer's in good standing who have been in NAPWDA for 20 years or more are awarded lifetime memberships.
+The change in membership by the law enforcement agency must be in writing to the Membership Chairperson.
+The written change must include the current member's complete information and the new replacement person's complete information on a NAPWDA membership application.
+Accredited NAPWDA Master Trainers in good standing who have been in NAPWDA for twenty (20) years or more are awarded lifetime memberships.

 Associate members may include:

 Certification of Associate member's dogs will be determined by the Master Trainer.
-Associate members dogs can only be certified in: Obedience, Article Search, Area Search, Search and Rescue Area Search, Tracking, Trailing, Building Search, Cadaver, Explosives and Accelerant (Accelerant -only if the Associate member is an active firefighter who is a canine handler or trainer with their fire department and is assigned arson investigation duties through the use of the trained Accelerant K9 for that department.
+Associate member’s dogs may only be certified in: Obedience, Article Search, Area Search, Search and Rescue Area Search, Tracking, Trailing, Building Search, Cadaver, Explosives and Accelerant (Accelerant is only an option if the Associate member is an active firefighter who is a canine handler or trainer with their fire department and is assigned arson investigation duties through the use of the trained Accelerant K9 for that department.
 This test certification will not be valid for any private or non Fire/Law Enforcement Department investigation.)

-The organization is comprised of an Executive Board elected every four (4) years by the general regular membership.
-The Executive Board is comprised of a president, vice president, secretary, treasurer and membership chairperson.
+The organization is comprised of an Executive Board elected every four (4) years by the general Regular membership.
+The Executive Board is comprised of a President, Vice President, Secretary, Treasurer and Membership Chairperson.
 There are also three (3) elected Trustees along with an alternate.
-The trustees are elected in the same manner, to four (4) year terms also.
-Their elections are held at the end of the second year of the Executive Board term.
-The president appoints committee members and chairpersons as needed for various functions.
+The Trustees are elected to four (4) year terms in the same manner.
+Trustee elections are held at the end of the second year of the Executive Board term.
+The President appoints committee members and chairpersons as needed for various functions.
 The NAPWDA Accreditation Board is a standing committee made up of Master Trainers.
 No member, including elected officers of NAPWDA receives a salary.
 Everyone volunteers their time.

 The increasing number of police canine teams indicates the immediate need for an aggressive organization dedicated to the development, improvement, training and certification of police work dogs.
 In order to protect the public safety and to add a useful tool to the police department, the canine team is in need of an organization with a large resource of information.
 Administrators and dog handlers are in need of an accreditation program to guarantee the trained canines performance.
 Valid certification benefits the officer when giving court testimony and making apprehensions.
 Valid certification also eliminates the liability of the poorly trained dog team.